The King of Fighters XIV: Cast

 Ogura denied speculation that King of Dinosaurs was a redesign of Tizoc from Garou: Mark of the Wolves, and said they just had similar fighting styles.
 However, upon the game's release, fans found out that King of Dinosaurs and Tizoc were the same character.
 In the Neo Geo era of the series, developers could not add Nakoruru from Samurai Shodown because of the KOF engine's limitations.
-When the character was revealed in KOF XIV, her popularity surprised staff who said despite the Orochi clan members' deaths in the series' first story arc, they might consider adding them depending on the storyline.
+When the character was revealed in KOF XIV, her popularity surprised the developers who indicated that in spite of the Orochi clan members' deaths in the series' first story arc, they might consider adding them depending on the storyline.

-Before being added as DLC characters, SNK also considered Blue Mary and Ryuji Yamazaki from the Fatal Fury series for the base roster, but that they wanted the game to feel more like The King of Fighters.
+Before being added as DLC characters, SNK also considered Blue Mary and Ryuji Yamazaki from the Fatal Fury series for the base roster, but they wanted the game to feel more like The King of Fighters.
 They noted the game lacked characters from Art of Fighting and attempted to add Jack Turner and John Crawley.
 However, Oda declined to do this because of their lack of popularity.
-The developers considered Rock Howard from Garou: Mark of the Wolves for inclusion but found it complicated his game due to chronology issues: Rock had appeared in previous KOF as a child rather than a teenager so it was not possible to incorporate him to the cast.
+The developers considered Rock Howard from Garou: Mark of the Wolves for inclusion but found it complicated due to chronology issues: Rock had appeared in previous KOF as a child rather than a teenager so it was not possible to incorporate him to the cast.